dival.reconstructors.odl_reconstructors module

 property iterations

-class dival.reconstructors.odl_reconstructors.KaczmarzReconstructor(ops, x0, niter, omega=1, random=False, projection=None, callback=None, callback_loop='outer', **kwargs)[source]
+class dival.reconstructors.odl_reconstructors.KaczmarzReconstructor(ops, x0, niter=None, omega=1, random=False, projection=None, callback=None, callback_loop='outer', **kwargs)[source]

 Iterative reconstructor applying Kaczmarz’s method.